 Where and how are claims made?

-People living in Australia can lodge claims for the Netherlands and Australian benefits with any Centrelink office.
+People living in Australia can lodge claims for the Netherlands and Australian benefits with any Centrelink Customer Service Centre.
 Centrelink will supply all the necessary claim forms.

 People living in the Netherlands can lodge claims for Australian and Netherlands' benefits with the Netherlands' Social Insurance Bank (Sociale Verzekeringsbank – SVB) or with UWV Gak for disability claims.

 When does payment start?